 That sounds very nice.

 It is positively spiffing.
 In fact the whole thing is so overflowing with cuddly niceness that it can drive a certain kind of person into paroxyms of rage.

 As a case in point, one viewer became so incensed on the opening day of one year's Allsång season that he threatened to sabotage the entire extravaganza.

 While hardly commendable, news of such behaviour will cause a ripple of guilty delight among many of those not counted among the two million or so viewers who swear by a weekly dose of the stuff.

 Who presents it?

-Swedish singer and heartthrob Måns Zelmerlöv is the current host.
-He took over from comedian and former reality TV presenter Anders Lundin, in 2011.
+Swedish singer Sanna Nielsen.
+She took over from Eurovision heartthrob Måns Zelmerlöw, who in turn took over from comedian and former reality TV presenter Anders Lundin.